-- Security codes will be issued only to parents & teachers of children in the early childhood wing.
+- Security codes will be issued only to parents and teachers of children in the early childhood wing.

-- Spouses and friends of parents and nursery workers, and children not in the class, should not be in the nursery wing.
+- Spouses, friends of parents and nursery workers, and children not in the class, should not be in the nursery wing.

 WHEN YOU ARRIVE

 - Provide complete information in the computer.
-Include any special instructions the nursery workers need to be aware of (e.g. feeding times, comfort items).
+Include any special instructions the nursery workers need to know (e.g. feeding times, comfort items).

-- Include your cell phone number so that the nursery may contact you if necessary.
+- Include your cell phone number so the nursery workers may contact you, if necessary.

 WHAT TO BRING

 - Parents should bring formula, diapers, wipes, and an extra set of clothes, as well as, any other items of necessity (e.g. pacifier, special blanket).

 - Please clearly mark your child’s diaper bag and individually label everything you intend to leave in the nursery.

 When you arrive to pick up your child from the nursery, please allow a nursery worker to bring the child, as well as his or her belongings, to you.